LavonASC20/jobSchedulerTypescript_Postgres/README.md

 if an error due to the data not being read occurs, fix this by reading in the data explicitly to postgres: `createdb job_queue` followed by `psql -U postgres -d job_queue -f create_jobs_table.sql` creates the database, and then run as above.

 Stopping job processing is done using `SIGINT` (ctrl + c)

+running locally in terminal can be done via `npx ts-node scripts/demo.ts`